fellowship/pyrite2/docs/sources/index.md

 Sibyl from [Startup.ML](http://startup.ml) is an anomaly detection tool optimized for high-dimensional, heterogeneous (both categorical and continuous) datasets.
 Its time complexity is near linear and space complexity is quadratic to the number of dimensions.

+Sibyl is designed for categorical features (e.g., city can contain 'San Francisco', 'Boston', etc.) however it can also handle numerical features (e.g., income, age, etc) through discretization.

 ### Getting started

 ```